Juncker–Polfer Government: Enlargement and reform

-European questions continued to dominated Luxembourg's foreign policy.
+European questions continued to dominate Luxembourg's foreign policy.
 The period from 1999 to 2004 was devoted to enlargement of the European Union and institutional reforms that went with it.
 On 16 April 2003 in Athens, 10 new member states (Estonia, Hungary, Lithuania, Latvia, Poland, Slovakia, Slovenia, the Czech Republic, Cyprus and Malta) signed the treaty of accession.
 Their admission came into force on 1 May 2004.
 The European Union now counted 455 million residents.
 This evolution confirmed the government's conviction that despite its small size, Luxembourg had to make all the more efforts to impose its presence on the international scene as the European Union grew.

 Luxembourgish diplomacy intensified its work not only in the old member states, but also in the new member states.
 Luxembourg supported an EU policy aimed at reinforcing the European institutions and their decision-making capacities.
 Luxembourgish representatives participated in the Convention on the future of the European Union which resulted in the proposed Constitution for Europe.
 From 27 June 2003, the government took the decision to proceed with the ratification of the future European Constitution – once signed by the 25 heads of state or government – by a national referendum.
 But at the same time, Luxembourg did not intend to surrender important rights such as the right to a Commissioner, the right to the presidency of the Council of Ministers and an adequate representation in the European Parliament.
 While it did not deny the necessity for a weighting by population size, it defended the principle of equality between member states.
 At the Council of Nice, in December 2000, the Union came to an agreement which was also satisfactory for Luxembourg.
 The Treaty of Nice, signed on 26 February 2001, maintained one Commissioner per member state.
 Following the new distribution of votes, Luxembourg now had four votes in the Council of Ministers and continued to send six members to the European Parliament.

 At the European Council of 17 to 18 June 2004, the 25 EU member states managed to find agreement on the Treaty establishing a Constitution for the European Union.
 This agreement made Europe more efficient and transparent, reducing the number of decision-making instruments in European institutions, and more democratic through an increase in the powers of the European Parliament.
 At the same time, the new text respected the equality between member states, while consecrating the principle of demographic difference.
 Finally, the constitutional treaty allowed Luxembourg to retain its six European Parliament members.